 From the entrance off the stairs, you look straight ahead to view the serving bar.
 If you look to your left, accross the room you will see three doors:

 The far left door is the entrance to the lady’s toilet.
-The middle door ot to the men’s toilet.
+The middle door is to the men’s toilet.
 The right-most door is the exit door leading to the out-door smoking area.

 The bar has a band-stand near the one window that stands to the right of the room, as you enter ther bar from the stairway.
 Arriving early, I just listened to the playlist being played – which was mostly Thai pop songs.